You are frustrated that your dates have been failing.

 Observe whether there are similarities in all of them.

-If you keep doing everything exactly the same or close to the same, you may keep getting the same result.
+Doing everything exactly the same or close to the same gets you the same result.

 Arrive at your dates on time or slightly late.